-And with its abundance of outdoor activities (don’t miss Barton Spring on a hot day), street art, indie cafes, and museums (many of which don’t cost a dime), you’re unlikely to run out of fun-filled things to do here.
+And with its abundance of outdoor activities (don’t forget to put Barton Spring on your Austin itinerary if it is a hot day), street art, indie cafes, and museums (many of which don’t cost a dime), you’re unlikely to run out of fun-filled things to do here.

 9. Davy Crockett National Forest in Kennard

 Just under 3 hours east of Dallas sits the incomparable Davy Crockett National Forest.
 The appeal?
 160,000 acres of unspoiled woodland and everything you’d expect to find in such an expanse of east Texas wilderness!

 There are 50-miles of horse-back riding trails, hiking opportunities galore, pristine picnic spots, and even places to swim, fish, and take a boat out onto the water.
 Oh, and when deer season swings around, it becomes a popular hunting destination too.

 Ultimately, Davy Crockett National Forest is a haven for all outdoor enthusiasts, making it a must-do day trip from Dallas if you’re desperate to immerse yourself in nature.
 Come here to relax, unwind, escape city life and breathe in the fresh air.